AndrewRedican/structura/README.md

 **Structura** is a performance testing framework designed for tracking and logging the execution of JavaScript/TypeScript algorithms.
 It includes robust error handling, snapshot management, and detailed performance metrics, making it ideal for analyzing and improving the efficiency of your code over time.

-Structura is a performance testing framework designed for tracking and logging the execution of algorithms.
-It includes robust error handling, snapshot management, and detailed performance metrics, making it ideal for analyzing and improving the efficiency of your code over time.

 ## Table of Contents

 - [Features](#features)